kdgosik/NotebookToSite/README.md

 ## Usage

 Once you have the package installed you can use the functions in a typical R session.
-The main function to use is <code> creare_site() </code> function.
+The main function to use is <code> create_site() </code> function.
 This will create folders for docs, results and references.
 Inside the docs folder it will have an index.html and a FinaNotebook.html among other files.
 These can be used as a github pages site for your project.
 You would have to enable this functionality for your github repository to render files in the docs folder into a site.
 Under your repository go to the Settings tab, scroll down to the Github Pages section and under the source option change the drop down menu from 'None' to master branch/docs folder.
 Just like that you have a basis for a website to share your project analysis!

 ```{r}
 library(NotebookToSite)